devilismyfriend/StableTuner/README.md

 * Diffusers - For the latest and greatest implementations
 * Everydream - For the Aspect Ratio bucketing
 * Sygil.dev - For the environment setup
+* sd_dreambooth_extension - for the bitsandbytes files and install script
 * StabilityAI - For the latest and greatest models
 * The whole SD community - For making this possible